Colorectal THRIVE 2026

 LOOKING BACK

-Colorectal THRIVE 2024 ended mid of April: it was an incredible success built on Friendship, Commitment to Share, and tireless Engagement for our Core Values.
+Colorectal THRIVE 2025 ended in early April: it was again an incredible success built on Friendship, Commitment to Share, and tireless Engagement for our Core Values.
 Speakers and Attendees shaped the spirit of our THRIVE colorectal community, exchanging thoughts and sharing experience to learn together and improve patients’ care and surgeons’ well-being.

 An international jury had the difficult task to select and honour three out of the many submitted abstracts.
 The 3 best contributions were:

-Congratulations to the three winners and their team!
+Congratulations to the 3 Winners and their Team!

 Thank you for choosing THRIVE to share your research.